similonap/software-trends-webframeworks/README.md

 ```

 Now when you run the ng build command it will prerender the pages in the routes.txt file.
 You can now run the http-server command in the dist/browser folder to see the prerendered pages.

+## Signals

+Rework your application to use a todos signal instead of a todos field in the component.
+Make two computed signals which provide the amount of completed and uncompleted todos.
+Provide a way of updating the completed status of a todo by clicking a checkbox, make sure the signal is updated when the status changes.
+This should just be local and not persisted to the server.